-This Medium-Term Sector Strategy document on Information, Communication and Media Sector cannot be complete without acknowledging the contributions of some individual agencies and organisations that have immensely assisted the group in the course of the preparation of the document.
-First and foremost is the Honourable Commissioner for Information and Strategy, Mr. Adelani Baderinwa, the OSBC Board Chairman, Honourable Kola Akanji, The Coordinating Director, Ministry of Information and Strategy, Mrs. Femi Webster-Esho and the Director General OSBC, Mr. Wale Idowu.
+This Medium-Term Sector Strategy document on Information, Communication and Media Sector cannot be completed without acknowledging the contributions of some individual Agencies and organizations that have immensely assisted the group in the course of the preparation of the document.
+First is the Commissioner for Information and Civic Orientation the Coordinating Director Ministry of Information and Civic Orientation and, the Osun State Broadcasting Corporation (OSBC) Director General.